Every City in the USA

 2019 753,675 July 1, 2019

-What's the median income in Seattle?
+What is the median household income in Seattle?

 Median household income is 59% above the U.S. median ($123,860 vs $77,719); 9.9% live in poverty — 2.6 points below the 12.5% U.S. rate.